jmbuhr/ShinyLipids/README.md

 You can download or clone this repository from GitHub.
 Make sure you have the latest version of R installed.
 Then, open the `ShinyLipids.Rproj`-file in in R-Studio and have a look at the file `global.R`.
 From line 4 onwards you find a list of R-packages you need in order for ShinyLipids to run smoothly.
-You can also have a look at _"docs/sessionInfo.txt"_ to see my version of R, operating system and installed packages.
+You can also have a look at _"docs/sessionInfo.txt"_ to see my version of R, operating system and installed packages ^[If you want to publish the ShinyApp on RStudio-connect, you will need a couple of addictional packages.].
 Once all packages are installed, make sure line 31 in `global.R` is active and place an approriate SQLite-database file under _/database/Sqlite.db_.
 This database file needs to contain the two tables "id_info" and "data2" (the naming is due to backend compatibility, because I did not touch the original server- and database-structure).